A simple green leaf can create endless opportunities — and Matthew Frazier made sure he didn’t miss out.

 Matt’s motivation was simple: “We were looking for an alternative for some of our patients that wanted to help augment their sleep medications or their pain meds.”

 CBD seemed to be the perfect option.
 With demand high and excitement all around, Matt and his team ordered their first line of CBD products from Ananda Professional.
-After getting their feet on the ground, they expanded their product line to include items from other vendors, like Coastal Cannabis Distributors, Green Roads, and Cannabis Life.

 Today, Your Corner Drugstore offers an extensive line of CBD products, which range from topicals to capsules to gummies and more.
 Products are sold both in-store and online, which opens up another avenue for patients.